 - Azithromycin in case of severe diarrhea.

-I hope not to have to use them!
+I hope I don’t have to use them!

 Getting To Kathmandu:

-In October of 2006 I flew Air Canada from Toronto to Delhi via Zürich and then, after overnighting in a downtown Delhi hotel, returned to the airport for the flight to Kathmandu.
-On my doctor’s recommendation I also took malaria medication (a week’s treatment!) as a precaution for my twelve hours in Delhi!
-That experience left me determined never again to subject myself to a half-day of the pandemonium of Delhi’s airport and roads.
+In October of 2006, I flew Air Canada from Toronto to Delhi via Zürich.
+After overnighting in a downtown Delhi hotel, I returned to the airport for the flight to Kathmandu.
+On my doctor’s recommendation, I also took malaria medication (a week’s treatment!) as a precaution for my twelve hours in Delhi!
+That experience left me determined never again to subject myself to a half-day of Delhi’s airport and roads pandemonium.

 Instead, I fly from Toronto to Abu Dhabi and then, after a three-hour wait, get on the flight to Kathmandu.
 Total travel time from YYZ to KTM – 19 hours, almost half the time I was in transit in 2006.
 Of course, time will tell if this year’s itinerary actually unfolds without any bumps!